What is Applied Behavior Analysis (ABA) therapy?

 Applied Behavior Analysis (ABA) is a well-developed scientific discipline among the helping professions that focuses on the analysis, design, implementation, and evaluation of social and other environmental modifications to produce meaningful changes in human behavior.
 Applied Behavior Analysis is used across many areas and interests including autism, sports, weight loss, music, education, substance abuse, counseling, business management, pediatric feeding disorders, dementia, traumatic brain injury, among others.
 ABA is used with learners of all ages and backgrounds.
 ABA therapy includes the use of direct observation, measurement, and functional analysis of the relations between environment and behavior.
 ABA uses changes in environmental events to produce practical and significant changes in behavior.
 These relevant environmental events are usually identified through a variety of specialized assessment methods.
 ABA is based on the fact that an individual’s behavior is determined by past and current environmental events in conjunction with organic variables such as their genetics and physiology.
 When applied to ASD, ABA focuses on altering the individual’s social and learning environments.
 ABA is the standard of care for ASD and has been documented in hundreds of peer-reviewed studies that have been published over the past 50 years.

-What are the benefits of a multidisciplinary and collaborative approach to treat autism?
+What are the benefits of a multidisciplinary and collaborative approach (ABA, Speech, and Occupational Therapy) to treat autism?

 Does One of the Kids provide services in my home?

-Each family at One of the Kids will have a program individualized and designed specifically for their child’s needs, however our services are primarily based on-site in our clinic setting.
-Our campus allows for: - Greater opportunity for clinical impact with our providers and consistency in treatment styles - Opportunities for social interaction and inclusion with developmentally appropriate peers - Access to all of our amenities, including our pool, indoor gym, outdoor playground, and more - Specialized programs that prepare clients to transition into school and other community settings
+Each family at One of the Kids will have a program individualized and designed specifically for their child’s needs, however our services are primarily based onsite in our clinic settings.
+Our campuses allow for: - Greater opportunity for clinical impact with our providers and consistency in treatment styles - Opportunities for social interaction and inclusion with developmentally appropriate peers - Access to all of our amenities, including our pool, indoor gym, outdoor playground, and more - Specialized programs that prepare clients to transition into school and other community settings

 Is ABA therapy covered by insurance?